Published February 28, 2019

 “We have provided evidence showing that abnormal epigenetic regulation of glutamate receptor expression and function did contribute to cognitive decline in Alzheimer’s disease,” she adds.

-“If many of the dysregulated genes in AD are normalized by targeting specific epigenetic enzymes, it will be possible to restore cognitive function and behavior.”
+“If many of the dysregulated genes in Alzheimer’s are normalized by targeting specific epigenetic enzymes, it will be possible to restore cognitive function and behavior.”

-The study was funded by a $2 million National Institutes of Health grant focused on novel treatment strategies for AD.
+The study was funded by a $2 million National Institutes of Health grant focused on novel treatment strategies for Alzheimer’s disease.

 Other co-authors from Yan’s laboratory in the Department of Physiology and Biophysics are: